 Maria Blanchard (1881-1932)

-Maria Blanchard authentication from $175.
-Maria Blanchard appraisal from $25.
-Maria Blanchard certificates of authenticity (COA).
-Maria Blanchard analysis, research, scientific tests, full authentications.
+We perform Maria Blanchard art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Maria Blanchard or we will sell it for you.

 Maria Blanchard was a Spanish-born painter that began her life terribly disfigured.
 Her mother had taken a fall while she was pregnant, causing her to be born with a number of deformities including a hump on her back and hip problems.
 Her bent and hobbled appearance gained her the nickname of “the witch” and caused her to be reclusive and shy.